junchaoIU/junchaoIU.github.io/_pages/about.md

 News
 ======
 - [2025-05-16] Two paper accepted by **ACL 2025 Findings** as co-author.
-Congratulations to all co-authors!
+Congratulations to Shu🌳, Xinyi, and all co-authors!
   - *[Fraud-R1: A Multi-Round Benchmark for Assessing the Robustness of LLM Against Augmented Fraud and Phishing Inducements](https://arxiv.org/abs/2502.12904)*.
 We introduce Fraud-R1, a benchmark evaluating LLMs' ability to resist internet fraud through 8,564 real-world cases, uncovering significant challenges in role-play scenarios and a performance gap between Chinese and English.
   - *[Rethinking Prompt-based Debiasing in Large Language Models](https://arxiv.org/abs/2503.09219)*.
 We investigate bias in LLMs, revealing that prompt-based methods often provide superficial results, with flawed metrics and evaluation settings leading to misclassifications and evasive answers, highlighting the need to rethink bias metrics for trustworthy AI.
 - [2025-04-03] Our new preprint *[Understanding Aha Moments: from External Observations to Internal Mechanisms](https://arxiv.org/abs/2504.02956)* released.
 We reveal that "aha moments" help LRMs solve complex problems by using anthropomorphic language, adjusting uncertainty, and preventing reasoning collapse, while internally balancing self-reflection with reasoning and adapting to task difficulty.